Looking for the best free IQ tests online? You’re in the right place.

 IQ Test Prep offers a couple of good quality tests, including one from 2018 and a 2021 test.
 You can take the 2018 test as practice before sitting for the current test.

-Once complete, you will be given the results of your IQ test and by providing your email, you can receive a certificate that highlights your IQ score.
+Once complete, you will be given the test results and by providing your email, you can receive a certificate that highlights your IQ score.

 The IQ Test Prep website has several different tests, including short and long tests.
 IQ tests can vary from a handful of questions to 100 or even more.